gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal World Corruption.md

 <br>
 - Loading a world in 1.2.13.8 and downgrading to 1.2.6.60 will convert all sub-chunks with block in them (air excluded) into chunks with random blocks in them.
 This can spawn a lot of entities and tile entities so it will be extremely laggy.
 These chunks have a random block pallet and can create a lot of illegal formations, like nether wart on top of brewing stand, or illegal blocks such as Education Edition Blocks, and Creative placed Blocks

+**1.14.0**
+- Updating a world into  b1.12.0.2 through p1.20.40.21 adds the spawnradius gamerule, and sets it to 0.
+Creating a world in this version ranges sets the value to 5.
+This is noticeable based on where the player spawns, as spawnradius is the distance in blocks from initial world spawn that the player can actually spawn.

 **1.16.0.51 (Beta)**
 - In development and debug versions of the game, it was possible to enable a setting within the debug options to create a flat Nether world.